zilishen/documentation/content/nms/adm/tutorials/dataplane-ha.md

 {{< custom-styles >}}

 ## Overview
 ADM Gateways are entry points for application traffic and create NGINX server blocks.
-These `server` blocks bind to the specified IP:port and accept incoming connections on them.
-We can make these IP addresses(virtual IP addresses) highly available using `keepalived`. `server` blocks can be made highly available by binding to these IP addresses.
-This document describes how to configure HA on a Gateway using `keepalived`.
+These server blocks normally bind to local IP:Port tuple and accept incoming connections.
+To achieve a highly available (HA) connection, we can make these server blocks bind to a non-local IP (virtual IP) address in conjunction with the use of the keepalived framework.
+This document describes how to configure HA on a gateway using keepalived.

 ## Prerequisites.